• Skip to primary navigation

 French Fried Onions

-Crispy and crunchy, and delicious to pop in your mouth, these French fried onions may not make it to the green bean casserole!
-Make them in advance and store until later!
+Crispy, crunchy, and delicious to pop in your mouth, these homemade French fried onion toppers may not make it to the green bean casserole!
+Fry them in your choice of oil, and coat them with your favorite flour.
+We use einkorn flour and coconut oil, but you can customize them to your needs.
+Yields about 8 cups of finished onions.

 Print Pin Rate